cinxdy/GhostLeg/README.md

+# About Ghost Leg
-This File is a Ghost Leg Tool for Korean.
+This File is a Ghost Leg Tool for Koreans.

 When Team member have to decide turn or get the each member's number, this tool will be useful.

 You are going to type the number of members in first try.
 Then, The Program would be print the list of animals or flowers.
 You should choose the one of them, and press enter key to keep going.
 The Result will be printed after enter.
-The end.

-Thanks.
+# Compilation
+  g++ GhostLeg.cpp -o GhostLeg

+# Execution
+  ./GhostLeg
+  [Numbers of people] [Enter]
+  (...Choosing...)[Enter]

+# Contributor
-Made by Cinxdy.
+Cinxdy. (cinxdys2@gmail.com)